Carlos Fisher: Cincinnati Reds

-On May 24, 2009, Carlos Fisher made his Major League debut in the eleventh inning of a 3–3 game against the Cleveland Indians.
+On May 24, 2009, Fisher made his MLB debut in the eleventh inning of a 3–3 game against the Cleveland Indians.
 In his first Major League appearance, Fisher pitched one scoreless inning and earned the win after Alex Gonzalez hit a walk-off RBI double in the bottom of the inning.
 The win made him the first Reds pitcher to earn a win his debut since Héctor Carrasco did on April 4, 1994.
 He got his first big league strikeout against the first batter he faced (Kelly Shoppach).
-Fisher was sent down by the Major League Reds to the single-A league Sarasota Reds between games of a doubleheader on August 31.
-He pitched two scoreless innings in two games for the single-A Reds before being recalled again as a September call-up.
-He finished the season with the Reds, and his 2009 MLB totals were 1-1, 4.47 ERA, 52.1 innings pitched, 48 K and 31 BB.
+Fisher was sent down to the Single-A Sarasota Reds between games of a doubleheader on August 31.
+He pitched two scoreless innings in two games for Sarasota before being recalled again as a September call-up.
+Fisher finished the season with the Reds, and his 2009 MLB totals were 1-1, 4.47 ERA, 52 1/3 innings pitched, 48 strikeouts, and 31 walks.

 Fisher split the 2010 season with the Reds and the Bats.
 He started the season with Louisville, but was called up to replace Logan Ondrusek.
-He was sent down and called up a few more times, including being called up in favor of Aroldis Chapman when Russ Springer went on the DL.
-He went 1–1 with a 2.23 ERA for Louisville in 30 games.
-In 18 games for the Reds he went 1–1 with a 5.64 ERA.
+He was sent down and called up a few more times, including being called up in favor of Aroldis Chapman when Russ Springer went on the disabled list.
+Fisher went 1–1 with a 2.23 ERA for Louisville across 30 appearances.
+In 18 games for the Reds, he went 1–1 with a 5.64 ERA.
 Fisher was left off the Reds post-season roster.

 Fisher spent 2011 split between the Reds and the Bats yet again.
-Fisher went 4 and 1 in AAA with an ERA of 3.35 in 40.1 innings of work.
-With the Reds he went 0 and 3 with an ERA of 4.50 in 24 innings of work.
+Fisher went 4–1 for Triple-A Louisville with an ERA of 3.35 in 40 1/3 innings of work.
+With the Reds he went 0–3 with an ERA of 4.50 in 24 innings of work.
 One of his losses in the majors in 2011 was a 19 inning game that he gave up the walk-off hit.
-The winner in this game was the Phillies starting 2nd baseman that day Wilson Valdez.
+The winner in this game was the Phillies' starting second baseman that day Wilson Valdez.
 This was the first time a player started the game in the field and won the game on the mound since Babe Ruth.

-Fisher was removed from the Reds 40 man roster prior to 2012 season to make space for Ryan Madson.
+On February 8, 2012, Fisher was designated for assignment by the Reds following the signing of Ryan Ludwick.
+He cleared waivers and was sent outright to Louisville on February 15.

-Oakland Athletics/Tampa Bay Rays
+Oakland Athletics

+On January 28, 2013, Fisher signed a minor league contract with the Oakland Athletics.
+He made 37 relief appearances for the Double-A Midland RockHounds, posting a 1–2 record and 3.88 ERA with 71 strikeouts across 48 2/3 innings pitched.
+Fisher was released by the Athletics organization on August 15.

-Fisher played in the Oakland Athletics and Tampa Bay Rays organizations in 2013.
+Tampa Bay Rays

+On August 17, 2013, Fisher signed a minor league contract with the Tampa Bay Rays organization.
+He made five appearances for the Double-A Montgomery Biscuits, recording a 4.50 ERA with seven strikeouts over eight innings of work.
+Fisher elected free agency following the season on November 4.